PHPWatch/is_countable-polyfill/README.md

 warnings by checking if the variable is countable first.
 For those who don't have PHP 7.3 yet, this polyfill will add the same functionality in user-land code.

+**Can I remove this package when I upgrade to PHP 7.3 or later?**

+Yes.
+If you require PHP 7.3 or later as the minimum supported PHP version, you do not need to use this package.
+To remove it:

+`composer remove ayesh/is_countable-polyfill`